pshyong/Shibainu/doc/sprint 0/PB.md

     - Users are no longer able to post anonymously in such threads

 **Delay posting for anonymous users:**
-- As a moderator/admin, I want to prevent trolls and other malicious users from abusing the anonymous posting feature to spam threads with inappropriate content.
+- As a moderator/admin, I want to prevent trolls and other malicious users from abusing the anonymous posting feature so that spams and inappropriate content can be kept to a minimum.
 - Estimate: 3
 - Priority: High
 - Criteria of Satisfaction: